Restoring Hearing for Millions of Elderly and Others with Hearing Loss

 This work was supported by the American Academy of Otolaryngology-Head and Neck Surgery Herbert Silverstein Otology and Neurotology Research Award, the American Otological Society Research Grant, and by a $567,783 grant from the National Institute of Deafness and other Communicative Disorders (R01 DC007174).

-* News Release by University of Southern California: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (University of Southern California).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.